 Ethiopian Plane Crashes in Comoros Islands

-MORONI, Comoros Islands (AP) _ An Ethiopian airliner believed to have been hijacked with at least 163 passengers aboard crashed today on the Comoros Islands in the Indian Ocean, Radio Comoros reported.
+MORONI, Comoros Islands (AP) _ An Ethiopian airliner hijacked with at least 163 passengers aboard crashed today off the Comoros Islands in the Indian Ocean.
+At least 30 people survived, Ethiopia said.

-The crash killed 55 people and injured at least 16 others, the Italian Foreign Ministry in Rome said, citing its embassy on the island nation.
+Fifty-five people were confirmed dead and another 16 people injured, the Italian Foreign Ministry in Rome said, citing its embassy on the island nation.
+The rest were missing.

-Rough seas, the risk of shark attacks and coming darkness were hindering efforts to rescue survivors, according to Ethiopian Airlines and a witness’s account to Radio France Internationale.
+Rough seas, the risk of shark attacks and the darkness of nightfall were all hindering efforts to rescue survivors, according to Ethiopian Airlines and a witness’s account to Radio France Internationale.

 The witness told RFI the plane’s wreckage was in three pieces spread across 200 yards on the shore and in the water.